 Why do some genocides make the news and others hardly?
-Let me rephrase: Why do international news media give grossly disproportionate attention to different yet similarly grave ‘deliberate and systematic destructions of a racial, political, or cultural group’ (Miriam-Webster definition)?
+Let me rephrase: Why do international news media give grossly disproportionate attention to different yet similarly grave "deliberate and systematic destruction of a racial, political, or cultural group?"
 Or, why are African genocides (and other news events) marginalized by the international media, to echo communication rights scholar Michael Traber’s observation made almost a quarter century ago?

 Did you know that the genocide in Ambazonia has escalated during the past 12 months?
 According to Amnesty International, extrajudicial killings of women and children by the Cameroonian army in self-declared state Ambazonia – the Anglophone portions of Cameroon – and violent attacks on ordinary people and security forces by separatist groups since 2016 have reached alarming proportions in the recent past.